react-declarative/react-declarative/docs/auto/interfaces/IScaffold3Props.md

 onAction: (name: string) => void
 ```

 Represents a optional callback function that is triggered when an action is performed.
 The function takes a `name` parameter of type `string` and returns `void`.
+Represents a optional callback function that is triggered when an action is performed.
+The function takes a `name` parameter of type `string` and returns `void`.